 Watch The Brazen Head

-Editor DEREK TURNER is author of the novels A Modern Journey, Displacement, and Sea Changes, and has written for journals including the Times, Daily Mail, Spectator, Country Life, Economist, Chronicles, Quadrant, and Literary Review. editor[a]brazen-head.org
+Editor DEREK TURNER is author of the novels A Modern Journey, Displacement, and Sea Changes, and has written for journals including the Times, Daily Mail, Spectator, Country Life, Economist, Chronicles, Quadrant, and Literary Review.
+He is also author, most recently, of Edge of England: Landfall in Lincolnshire (Hurst, 2022). editor[a]brazen-head.org

 Poetry Editor DR LIAM GUILAR lives in Australia, where until recently he taught English.
 His most recent collection of poetry is A Presentment of Englishry (Shearsman, 2019).
 He blogs at ladygodivaandme.blogspot.com and his website is www.Liamguilar.com poetryeditor[a]brazen-head.org